|Birth: ||Sep. 28, 1867|

 The Significance of the Pacific Railroads.
 The Cyrus Fogg Brackett Lectureship, Princeton University, April 9, 1935.
 Author: Carl Raymond.
 Gray Publisher: Princeton Paperback Publication date: 1935

 The Lincoln car on Union Pacific, 1865, Author: Carl Raymond Gray Publisher: Princeton University Press Publication date: 1937.
 Lincoln signed bill authorizing a cross country railroad, Grant was president when it was completed.
-(Carl was fascinated with Lincoln which Union Pacific bought his funeral car in 1868, disposing of it 1901 but kept much of its contents.
-His book has several pictures of it and its contents.
-Party who bought the car lost it in a 1911 fire.)
+(Carl was fascinated with Lincoln which Union Pacific bought his funeral car in 1868, disposing of it 1901 but kept much of its contents.)
+His book has several pictures of the car and its contents.
+Party who bought the car lost it in a 1911 fire.

-Newspapers throughout our nation noted his death, to name but a few:
+Newspapers & Magazines throughout our nation noted his death, to name but a few:

 The Colorado Springs Gazette